inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 there should be a specific application in the gateway node called ``sink``, which would receive the data from the WSN, and send it to the server over IP.
-Thus the node would act as a gateway between the WSN and the outside IP network.
+Thus the node would act as a gateway between the WSN and the external IP network.
 In the example simulations, the gateway just forwards the data packets over IP.

 To run the example simulations, choose the :ned:`BMac`, :ned:`LMac` and :ned:`XMac` configurations from :download:`omnetpp.ini <../omnetpp.ini>`.
-Most of the configuration keys in the ini file are shared between the three simulations (they are defined in the ``General`` configuration), except for the MAC protocol specific settings.
+Most of the configuration keys in the ini file are shared between the three simulations (they are defined in the ``General`` configuration), except for the MAC protocol-specific settings.
 All three simulations will use the same network, :ned:`SensorNetworkShowcaseA`, defined in :download:`SensorNetworkShowcase.ned <../SensorNetworkShowcase.ned>`: